A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: Introduction

 Let us make a few historical remarks on the ingredients (A) and (B).
 The use of Gelfand transform in the mathematical analysis of periodic homogenization problems can be traced back to Zhikov \cite{zhikov1989}, and Conca and Vanninathan \cite{conca_vanninathan1997}.
 However, they did not pursue the goal of obtaining operator norm estimates.
-As for ingredient (B), the Ryzhov boundary triple is a generalization of the (``classical") boundary triple introduced independently by Kochubei \cite{kochubei_bdrytriples} and Bruk \cite{bruk_bdrytriples} (see also \cite{behrndt_hassi_desnoo_book}, \cite[Chapter 3]{gorbachuk_gorbachuk_book}, and \cite[Chapter 14]{konrad_book}), and this generalization is more suited for the PDE setting.
+As for ingredient (B), the Ryzhov boundary triple is a generalization of the (``classical") boundary triple introduced independently by Kochubei \cite{kochubei_bdrytriples} and Bruk \cite{bruk_bdrytriples} (see also \cite{behrndt_hassi_desnoo_book}, \cite[Chapter 3]{gorbachuk_gorbachuk_book}, and \cite[Chapter 14]{konrad_book}), and this generalization is more suited for the PDE setting, as it allows the trace operators to be defined on a smaller set than what is required of a classcal boundary triple.
 A simplified version of the operator framework of \cite{eff_behavior} was initially used in \cite{time_dispersive} (by the same authors) to study a high-contrast homogenization problem on a periodic quantum graph (ODE on the full space $\mathbb{R}$).
-In the quantum graph setting, the classical triple suffices as the new ingredient in (2).
-In \cite{split_second}, Cherednichenko, Kiselev and Silva demonstrate the use of Ryzhov triples under a PDE setting on a bounded domain.
-We may therefore view \cite{eff_behavior} as a combination of the techniques of \cite{time_dispersive} and \cite{split_second}, as it discusses the PDE setting on the full space $\mathbb{R}^d$ with periodic coefficients.
+In the quantum graph setting, the classical triple suffices as the new ingredient in (B).
+In \cite{split_second}, Cherednichenko, Kiselev and Silva demonstrate the use of Ryzhov triples in a PDE setting on a bounded domain.
+By combining the techniques of \cite{time_dispersive} and \cite{split_second}, one is able to treat the PDE setting on the full space $\R^d$.
+This is the content of \cite{eff_behavior}.